- Gravimetric analysis is the quantitative isolation of a substance by precipitation and weighing of the precipitate.

 - Wite the balanced chemical equation for the precipitation reaction

-- Calculate the moles of precipitate: moles = mass ÷ molecular mass
+- Calculate the moles of precipitate: moles = mass ÷ molar mass

 - Calculate moles of analyte from the balanced chemical equation using the mole ratio of analyte : precipitate

-- Calculate mass of analyte: mass = moles x molecular mass
+- Calculate mass of analyte: mass = moles x molar mass

 - Calculate percent by mass of analyte in sample: (mass analyte ÷ mass sample) x 100